CleanroomMC/cleanroom-website/docs/groovy-script/introduction/getting_started.md

 Programming knowledge is not necessarily required, but it will help you a lot.

 You will need a text editor.
-Any will do, but we recommend [VSC](https://code.visualstudio.com/), since we created an [extension](https://marketplace.visualstudio.com/items?itemName=CleanroomMC.groovyscript&ssr=false#overview) for it.
-The extension provides auto completion and more for all installed mods.
-You can find installation instructions on the extension page.
+While any will do, we recommend using one of the ones listed in [editors](./editors.md), as those have integrated support.

 1. Download Minecraft Forge 1.12.2 and install it
 2. Download the latest version of GroovyScript [here](https://www.curseforge.com/minecraft/mc-mods/groovyscript/files)